rahaabahmed/First-demo-projects/README.md

 # First-demo-projects
-these are my first demo projects
+these are my first demo projects. this is wrtten by Rahaab Ahmed